jxnblk/plangular/README.md

 Note: The waveform image that the SoundCloud API provides is a 1200 x 280px PNG with a light gray frame and transparent middle.
 To show progress use absolute positioning with the waveform in front.
 The light gray color is #efefef.

+### Using the private SoundCloud waveform API
+`TK`

 ### Icons
-Use the `plangularIcon` directive to inject SVG icons into your player.
+Use the `plangularIcon` directive to inject Geomicons Open SVG icons into your player.
 This directive will replace the element with an inline SVG, which allows you to style the icons with CSS.
-Requires the `plangular-icons.svg` file.

 ```html
 <div plangular-icon="play"></div>